 - Eat seasonal, local produce.
 In most supermarkets you’ll see food from around the world, no matter what season it is.
 Often, these foods have been transported from miles away, greatly increasing their carbon footprint.
 Try to eat locally-produced food, only when it’s in season.

 2. In your shopping basket

 - Avoid ‘fast fashion’.
 Fast fashion refers to cheap clothing that you wear once or twice before discarding, so you can always keep up with the latest trends.
-It’s produced cheaply overseas and then flown or shipped in.
+It’s made cheaply overseas and then flown or shipped in.
 The environmental cost of this is huge.
 Try to buy good-quality clothes that will last longer.
-Look out for the GOTS label on cotton products, which shows that an item has been made in an environmentally and socially responsible way.
+Look out for the GOTS label on cotton products, which shows that it’s been made in an environmentally and socially responsible way.

 - Reuse.
-Try to avoid single-use plastics (ie. items that you use once and then throw away).
+Try to avoid single-use plastics (i.e. items that you use once and then throw away).
 Instead, bring your own reusable coffee cup to a café, which you can wash and use over and over again.
-It’s also possible to buy reusable water bottles, make-up wipes, sanitary products, and grocery bags.
+You can also buy reusable water bottles, make-up wipes, sanitary products, and grocery bags.

 - Buy packaging-free products.
 For example, swap out your plastic bottle of shower gel for a bar of soap.
 Look for shops that offer a refill system for food and toiletries so you can cut down on wasteful packaging.

 - Support eco-friendly companies.
 Look for products that are sold by companies taking a stand against climate change.
-Although occasionally these items may cost more, their production and materials are often much better for the environment.
+Although these items sometimes cost more, their production and materials are often much better for the environment.
 You’ll find some Useful resources for this at the end of the guide.

 3. In your home

 - Switch off electronics.
 Turn off your lights and electronics when you’re not using them; otherwise, you’re wasting power.
 Even when left on standby your tech can still use electricity, so make sure you turn things off at the plug.